cygx/crow/spec.md

 ### Blob Responses

-Transfer of a CRC32 checksum is optional, but not recommended as it has already been transferred as part of the record.
+Transfer of a CRC32 checksum is not recommended as it has already been transferred as part of the record.

 ```
 data = <raw.?>